Painters Need Not Apply. Industrial Epoxy Flooring Professionals at Work!

 The materials used for industrial facility flooring vary depending on specific needs but can largely be divided into the following categories:

 - Epoxy – Epoxy is a resin comprised of 1-part epoxide resin and 1-part polyamine hardener.
-In the application process the epoxy is left to cure for a minimum of 24 hours.
+In the application process, the epoxy is left to cure for a minimum of 24 hours.
 When cured, it produces polymer structures that give the substance great strength and durability.
 This type of floor coating is non-porous and is used in high impact facilities where optimum durability is the top priority.
 Highly resistant to chemical spills and abrasion, these systems are often used with decorative chips or colored sands.
 We can achieve an infinite array of color schemes or patterns with this material.

 - Epoxy & Urethane – Epoxy and urethane floors have an added top layer of urethane that acts as a seal and provides a seamless surface that is moisture and heat resistant.
-Epoxy & urethane floor systems are commonly found in the food and beverage industry.
+Epoxy and urethane floor systems are commonly found in the food and beverage industry.

 - Acrylic (MMA) – MMA is a dual system polymer that is not as hard or durable as epoxy but is a formidable option for commercial flooring.
-MMA has a low glare satin finish and is resistant to weak acids, alkalis, solvents and scratches.
+MMA has a low glare satin finish and is resistant to weak acids, alkalis, solvents, and scratches.
 It is also highly flammable and odorous, so special ventilation and installation procedures must be implemented.

 - Polyurea – Polyurea is an organic polymer that is the result of a reaction from mixing an isocyanate and resin blend component.
 Polyurea has a rubber-like feel, making it not as hard as epoxy but still extremely durable.
 Polyurea flooring has a high-gloss finish, is highly stain and chemical resistant, and has a high heat tolerance.